 Food Allergy or Food Intolerance?

 Food allergy is quite uncommon and normally causes symptoms within a few minutes of eating the offending food or being in contact with the relevant substance.
-It is caused when the body mistakenly makes an antibody (IgE) which 'fights off' the food when it is eaten (or sometimes is just in contact with the skin, or is smelt).
-The symptoms are usually those of 'classic' allergy such as rashes, wheezing, itching, severe gut symptoms or (very rarely) sudden collapse.
+It is caused when the body mistakenly makes an antibody (IgE) which 'fights off' the food when it is eaten (or sometimes is just in contact with the skin).
+The symptoms are usually those of 'classic' allergy such as a red raised, itchy rash (urticaria), wheezing, vomiting, severe gut symptoms or (very rarely) sudden collapse.
 Most people will therefore already recognize that the food causes them a problem.
 There are reliable blood tests and skin tests, available through the NHS, that can be used quite accurately to confirm the presence or absence of food allergy.

 Food intolerance (non-allergic hypersensitivity) is much more common.
 The onset of symptoms is usually slower and may be delayed by many hours after eating the offending food; the symptoms may also last for many hours, even into the next day.
 Intolerance to several foods or a group of foods is not uncommon, and it can be much more difficult to decide whether food intolerance is the cause of chronic illness, and which foods or substances may be responsible.

 Food intolerance can have a number of different causes.
-Some people may be lacking in an enzyme that is required for proper digestion of the food.
-Others seem to be upset by substances that occur naturally in the food (e.g. histamine or salicylates) which don't affect other people.
+Some people may be lacking an enzyme that is required for proper digestion of the food.
+Although this is rare, others seem to be intolerant of substances that occur naturally in the food (e.g. histamine or salicylates) which don't affect other people.
 There may be increased sensitivity to natural components such as caffeine, or to food additives.
 This means that there is no easy blood or skin test to identify intolerance.
 Some tests have been developed that may be helpful but none of them give a definite answer; they can only guide us about what might be causing a problem, but this then needs careful checking.

 If your symptoms diminish or disappear with the removal of certain food items, and these symptoms reappear with the reintroduction of the food, then you have proved the cause is dietary.
 If no change or improvement occurs in your condition while on the elimination diet, then food intolerance is not relevant to your condition and you should return to normal eating.